louspringer/chatbot-llm/README.md

 A Microsoft Teams bot integration for Snowflake Cortex, enabling seamless data analytics and collaboration within Teams channels.

+## Documentation

+📚 [View the full documentation index](docs/index.md) for comprehensive guides, references, and examples.

 ## Overview and Purpose

 The Snowflake Cortex Teams Bot is designed to bridge the gap between Microsoft Teams collaboration and Snowflake's data analytics capabilities.
 This integration allows teams to: